 The development of the EU AI Act has been a carefully orchestrated process, beginning with the formation of a 'High-Level Expert Group on AI' by the European Commission.
 This group was tasked with drafting policy recommendations focused on advancing trustworthy AI.
 Following these initial efforts, the European Commission released its European approach to AI in February 2020 and subsequently presented the first proposal for the EU AI Act in April 2021.
 The AI Act represents the result of a five-year political process aimed at balancing innovation with the need for secure and reliable AI systems.
 Its primary objective is to enhance the functioning of the single market concerning AI products and services, while also promoting a human-centric approach to AI development and deployment, putting the protection of EU citizens at the forefront of this regulation.
 The Act applies to a broad range of stakeholders, including providers, deployers, importers, and distributors of AI systems within the EU, as well as non-EU entities whose AI systems are used within the EU.
-This approach (GDPR), emphasizing the importance of safety and innovation in equal measure.
+This approach reflects the regulatory framework seen in the General Data Protection Regulation (GDPR), emphasizing the importance of safety and innovation in equal measure.